 Based on the Gothic romance novel by Daphne Du Maurier, Rebecca is a classic tale of love and hate.
-Maxim De Winter marries a woman half his age only a year after his first wife, the beautiful and accomplished Rebecca, dies.
-She finds herself in an aristocratic social world her middle class upbringing did not prepare her for, and housekeeper Mrs Danvers despises her for taking her darling Rebecca's place.
-But these are not the only problems to face...Written by
+Maxim de Winter (Charles Dance) marries a woman (Emilia Fox) half his age, only a year after his first wife, the beautiful and accomplished Rebecca (Lucy Cohu), dies.
+She finds herself in an aristocratic social world for which her middle class upbringing did not prepare her, and housekeeper Mrs. Danvers (Dame Diana Rigg) despises her for taking her darling Rebecca's place.
+But these are not the only problems to face.Written by

-Charles Dance and Geraldine James previously acted together in the mini series The Jewel in the Crown (84) See more »
+Charles Dance and Geraldine James appeared in the mini-series The Jewel in the Crown (1984).
+See more »

 Emilia Fox has both ears pierced, twice, in each ear lobe, and this was clearly visible while portraying the character of the second Mrs de Winter, even though she only had one pair of earrings in at a time.
 In the 1920s piercing the ear multiple times was unheard of, and did not come into fashion until the 1980s.
 See more »

 Version aired on PBS and subsequently released to home video in the USA has 13 minutes cut from episode one.
 Cut scenes: Max and Mrs de Winter are shown spending another afternoon together, in between Mrs Van Hopper's party and her making plans to leave for New York.
 (2 min.)
 Mrs de Winter and Max in the hotel lobby after the proposal.
 (30 sec.).
 Max and Mrs de Winter on board a cruise ship before returning to England -- includes a bedroom scene and Mrs de Winter getting a makeover that displeases Max.
 (4 min.)
 Various scenes of scenery around Manderley, and Mrs de Winter walking around the house and gardens.
 (2 min.)
 Beatrice and Mrs de Winter lunching with Max's senile grandmother (Jean Anderson).
 (4 min.)
 While in the garden, Mrs de Winter sees Mrs Danvers and Jack at the window.
 (30 sec.)
 Episode two has approx. 10 seconds edited out of the scene when Mrs de Winter and Max are talking while lying in bed.
 Although all the dialogue still remains, the nudity was censored.
+Note: As of 2017, the longer uncut version is available on streaming video and some later DVD publications in the USA.
 See more »